-Not even a pandemic can stop progress at the BIA Innovator Campus development in Athenry which is on track to open in Summer 2021.
+Not even a pandemic can stop progress at the BIA Innovator Campus development in Athenry which is on track to open in late 2021.
 When complete, BIA Innovator Campus which is co-located at Teagasc, Athenry, will be the base for 40+ food companies creating 360 jobs and hundreds of trainee places.

 Culminating three and a half years of a determined effort by the voluntary Board of BIA Innovator Campus CLG, the opening is in sight.
 Peter Feeney, Chairperson of the Board, pays tribute to the founders and funders that have invested in the future of food.
 “When we shared our vision for this project in Athenry in 2017, we were so encouraged with the reaction from the food sector.
 They told us they needed food-grade space to produce and grow their businesses.
 They needed food-specific technical support and business guidance in a more accessible way.
 COVID-19 has put the spotlight on our food sector and the critical supply chains from farm to fork.
 If anything, the demand for local, quality food has increased.
 With challenge comes opportunity.
 BIA Innovator Campus is ready to provide the infrastructure, the programmes and the community to help a new generation of food entrepreneurs and those who see the potential to grow their food businesses but lack the space to do so”.